maimaiva/Business-Data-Visualization/README.md

 ## **Business Data Visualization**

-:hearts: Milestone: Visualize data to easily interpret and find the insight for business improvement strategy.
+:hearts: Milestone: Visualize the data to easily interpret and find the insight for business improvement strategy.

 ### :dart: Projects : JetBlue Airways Analysis <br/>